billjclark/marklogic-birt/README.md

 7) Create a new dataset that uses the new xml data source.
 Follow the wizard.
 The first step in creating a data set is to define the "row."
 Generally chose the element that is the in the deepest layer of the hierarchy the then use xpath to get the parent elements and attributes.
 After defining the "row," define the "columns."
 8) Once the dataset(s) are created, use BIRT as if you are writing a SQL report.
 9) After you have finished laying out the elements of your report, copy it over to the web application where you are going to launch the report.

+## How to create a New JSON BIRT report

+## How to create a New ODBC BIRT report

 ## Important Files